ShinChoon/VHDLExercise2/README.md

 git push --set-upstream origin master
 ```

-4. Your new project is now visible at
+4. Your new project is now visible online at
-   version.aalto.fi/elec-e3540-exec/<your-subgroup-name>
+   version.aalto.fi/elec-e3540-exec/`<your-subgroup-name>`

 5. Intialize the instructions submodule